SoumyaSagnik/Interview-Questions/readme.md

 c = 10; // SyntaxError: Missing initializer in const declaration
 ```

 - `Shadowing`: When we have the same variable name in different places, the value of the variable closest to the line of execution is chosen.
-This phenomenon is called shadowing.
+This phenomenon is called shadowing. <a href="https://blogs-ssk.netlify.app/js-block&shadowing">More</a>

 ```javascript
 var a = 10;